MaiaraRodrigues/Thermostat-1/README.md

 # Thermostat

+Thermostat app that allows users to change and reset temperature and connects to weather API to fetch current temperature on different cities.

 ## Specification:

-xx Thermostat starts at 20 degrees
+Thermostat starts at 20 degrees

-xx You can increase the temperature with an up function
+You can increase the temperature with an up function

-xx You can decrease the temperature with a down function
+You can decrease the temperature with a down function

-xx The minimum temperature is 10 degrees
+The minimum temperature is 10 degrees

-xx If power saving mode is on, the maximum temperature is 25 degrees
+If power saving mode is on, the maximum temperature is 25 degrees

-xx If power saving mode is off, the maximum temperature is 32 degrees
+If power saving mode is off, the maximum temperature is 32 degrees

-xx  Power saving mode is on by default but it can also be turned off
+Power saving mode is on by default but it can also be turned off

-xx You can reset the temperature to 20 with a reset function
+You can reset the temperature to 20 with a reset function

 You can ask about the thermostat's current energy usage: < 18 is low-usage, <= 25 is medium-usage, anything else is high-usage.

-(In the challenges where we add an interface, low-usage will be indicated with green, medium-usage indicated with black, high-usage indicated with red.)
+Low-usageis indicated with green, medium-usage is indicated with black, high-usage is indicated with red.